 - Salt.
 To taste.

-Stir in the pectin and boil for a minute, stirring, then cool the mixture for 5 minutes.
+- Strain the mixture, then stir in the pectin and boil for a minute, stirring.
+Cool the mixture for 5 minutes.

 Habanero Jelly Serving Ideas